ccarruitero/makemehapi/exercises/handling/problem.md

-Create a server which responds to requests to `/` with a static HTML file containing the following:
+Create a server which responds to requests to `/` with a static HTML file named `index.html` containing the following:

 ```html
 <html>